 - I've often been annoyed with the names SaaS and cloud providers give their offerings.
 Nearly everything named here is reasonable, and clear to understand its purpose.
 Even the slightly odd ones like 'Epic' (large issues) and 'story' (slightly less large issues) - You get the gist with a simple explanation.

 They (Epics) look like this!

 - There are so many search and filter options (Depending on your board choice) with a relatively simply syntax.

 - I had to stop and ask myself "Would Wi-Fi affect ghosts?", and I still don't have a definitive answer.
 What do you think?

 Here's a talk-through demo I gave in a Zoom meeting (Thanks Joanna Udo!)

-I am in Slytherin, if anyone is wondering.
+This is pre-JKR being transphobic.
 I hope it doesn't stop you from sharing this post!
 If so, I totally get it.